IanTeda/hugo.ianteda.com/content/_index.md

 - the Sydney Light Rail design
 - school redevelopments

-My hard work and determination has come with the satisfaction of seeing large infrastructure projects born from design concepts to reality.
-Projects that I am proud to tell my boys I have worked on and helped create.
+My hard work and determination has come with the satisfaction of seeing large infrastructure projects born from design concepts to reality, projects that I am proud to tell my boys I have worked on and help create.

-To find out more about my work, check out my LinkedIn Profile.
+To find out more about my work, check out my (LinkedIn Profile)[https://www.linkedin.com/in/ianteda/].

-To find out what I am up to right now, check out my now-now-now page.
+To find out what I am up to right now, check out my (now)[now.html] page.

 # Code